 I love to get my house decorated for fall.
 I’m already excited to go to pumpkin patches and spend time decorating with the kids.
 I like to organize all of my decor and make sure I have all my seasons in order to where I can easily get to them as time goes on.
 For us, decorating means organizing the basement to find and keep things in order.

-I also want to do some diy craft projects to hang in the kids’ rooms.
-I want them to love decorating and have fun getting into the spirit when the holidays and seasons change.
+I also want to do some DIY craft projects to hang in the kids’ rooms.
+It’s important for them to love decorating and having fun getting into the spirit when the holidays and seasons change.
 I love the feeling of a freshly decorated house, and I don’t want the kids to see it as a chore.

 November: A Month to Give Thanks

 I’m a very appreciative person, but I want to do more posts about being grateful.
 I have an inspiration category on my blog, and I really want to put it to good use.
-I know you should show thanks and gratitude for more than just November, but I want to really celebrate when the time comes.
+Of course I know you should show thanks and gratitude for more than just November, but I want to really celebrate when the time comes.
 I have so many ideas in mind, and I want to involve my family as well as the blogging community.
-I plan on having guest posts too.

 December: A Month to be Festive

-I had so many great ideas this past year, but I couldn’t find a way to write everyday without taking time away from my kids.
+This year, I had so many great ideas, but I couldn’t find a way to write everyday without taking time away from my kids.
 We had also just found out my grandma has cancer again, and my grandpa had a bad fall and needed to be in an assisted living facility.
 I want to get a good writing schedule in order and try to make it happen this year.
-I want to show my family that I can do this for myself as well as for them.
+This is the year that I want to show my family that I can do this for myself as well as for them.
 I want to make them proud of my abilities.

 Never Ending Goals

 My goals aren’t just numbers I want to hit and then move on.
 I want to keep evolving and improving.
-I don’t want to focus purely on stats.
-I want to have goals build off of each other.
-I want the focus to be on the quality of what I publish.
+It’s important that I don’t focus purely on stats.
+I want to have goals that will build off of each other.
+Also, I want the focus to be on the quality of what I publish.
 I want to do so much with my blog and my life in general.

 Having this blog started out as a way for me to escape the stresses of everyday life.
 When I really started to write again, I had found out I needed a hysterectomy.
 It was difficult, because I wanted a bigger family, but at the same time, my health was the first priority.
 I need to be around for my kids.
 So, starting my blog was a way to cope with my depression.
 Writing has gotten me through so much.